 \labelpar{s:Jordan}

-\subsection{Plumbing homology and Jordan blocks.}
+\section{\ Plumbing homology and Jordan blocks}

-\labelpar{ss:Jordan1} We start with some general facts regarding the rank of the first homology group of plumbed 3--manifolds.
-The statements are known (at least) for negative definite graphs (see e.g. \cite{cyclic} and the cited references in it); here we will consider the general case.
+\labelpar{ss:Jordan1} We start with\ix{Milnor!fiber!boundary} general facts regarding the rank of the first homology group of plumbed 3--manifolds.
+The statements are known, at least for negative definite graphs; see Propositions \ref{3.4} and \ref{3.9}, which serve as models for the next discussion.
+For simplicity, we will state the results for the 3--manifolds $\partial F$, $\partial F\setminus V_g$ and $\partial_{2,j}F$, that is for the graphs $\Gmod\sim G$ and $\Gkjmod\sim G_{2,j}$ (cf. \ref{MTh.1} and \ref{2}), although they are valid for any plumbed 3--manifold.